4:060-AP4 Federal and State Award Procurement Procedures

-In addition to the State legal requirements for purchases and contracts set forth in Board policy 4:060, Purchases and Contracts, and 4:060-AP1, Purchases, the following procedures apply to District procurement under federal awards.
+In addition to the State legal requirements for purchases and contracts set forth in Board policy 4:060, Purchases and Contracts, and 4:060-AP1, Purchases, the following procedures apply to District procurement under federal awards and State awards governed by the Grant Accountability and Transparency Act (GATA).

 Consult the Board Attorney regarding the legal requirements presented by this administrative procedure as well as before a contract is presented to the Board.